-Meeting every Sunday at 10:30 (via Zoom and Facebook Live during the Corona Virus emergency)
+Meeting every Sunday at 10:30 live at Claremont House and via Zoom and Facebook Live.

 “… It’s true – when I pray, Jesus Christ somehow finds a way to lead me through my most difficult problems … even those at work”